McCabe & Mrs. Miller

 McCabe & Mrs. Miller is a 1971 American revisionist Western film directed by Robert Altman and starring Warren Beatty and Julie Christie.
 The screenplay by Altman and Brian McKay is based on the 1959 novel McCabe by Edmund Naughton.
+Set in Washington state during the early 1900s, the film follows a mysterious gambler and alleged shootist (Beatty) who recruits a British madam (Christie) to run a boomtown brothel, later running afoul of powerful business interests.

 Altman referred to it as an "anti-Western" film because it ignores or subverts a number of Western conventions.
-It was filmed in British Columbia, Canada in the fall and winter of 1970, and premiered on June 24, 1971.
+The film is also noted for its cinematography by Vilmos Zsigmond, and its soundtrack, which features several songs by Leonard Cohen.
+Filming took place in British Columbia, Canada in the fall and winter of 1970, and the film was released by Warner Bros. on June 24, 1971.

-The film has received critical acclaim in the years since its release and earned an Oscar nomination for Christie in the Best Actress category.
+McCabe & Mrs. Miller has received critical acclaim in the years since its release and earned an Oscar nomination for Christie in the Best Actress category.
 The film was deemed the 8th greatest Western of all time by the American Film Institute in its AFI's 10 Top 10 list in 2008 and, in 2010, was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".

 Plot

-In 1902 Washington state, a gambler named John McCabe arrives mysteriously and mumbling to himself in the town of Presbyterian Church, named after its only substantial building, a tall but mostly unused chapel.
-McCabe quickly takes a dominant position over the town's simple-minded and lethargic miners, thanks to his aggressive personality and rumors that he is a gunfighter.
-McCabe establishes a makeshift brothel, consisting of three prostitutes purchased for $200 from a pimp in the nearby town of Bearpaw.
-British cockney Constance Miller arrives in town and tells him she could run a brothel for him more profitably.
-The two become financially successful business partners, open a higher-class establishment including a bathhouse for hygiene, and a romantic relationship develops between the two, though she charges him for sex.
+In 1902, a mysterious gambler named John McCabe (Beatty) arrives in the unincorporated boomtown of Presbyterian Church, Washington, named after its only substantial building, a tall but mostly unused chapel.
+McCabe quickly takes a dominant position over the town's simple-minded and lethargic inhabitants, thanks to his aggressive personality and persistent rumors that he is actually a notorious gunfighter known as "Pudgy" McCabe.

+To support himself, McCabe establishes a makeshift brothel, consisting of three prostitutes purchased for $200 from a pimp in the nearby town of Bearpaw.
+British cockney madam Constance Miller (Christie) arrives and persuades McCabe to let her manage his brothel while he focuses on running a gambling hall.
+The two become financially successful business partners, turning their small business into the largest in town, and a romantic relationship develops between the two, though she charges him for sex.

 As the town becomes richer, Sears and Hollander, a pair of agents from the Harrison Shaughnessy Mining Company in Bearpaw, arrive to buy out McCabe's business, as well as the surrounding zinc mines.
-Shaughnessy is notorious for having people killed when they refuse to sell.
-McCabe does not want to sell at their initial price of $5,500, but he overplays his hand in the negotiations in spite of Mrs. Miller's warnings that he is underestimating the violence that will ensue if they do not take the money.
+Harrison Shaughnessy is notorious for having people killed when they refuse to sell.
+McCabe does not want to sell at their initial price of $5,500 but overplays his hand in negotiations by demanding too high an asking price.
+The agents leave in disgust, and Miller warns him that they will not return to negotiate and that his life is in danger.